ExpressLRS/Docs/docs/faq.md

     | TQly | Downlink - link quality (valid packets)              |  0 - 100  | An LQ indicator of telemetry packets received by TX.
 RX → TX |
     | TRSS | Downlink - received signal strength (RSSI)           |           | RSSI dBm of telemetry packets received by TX.
 RX → TX |
     | TSNR | Downlink - signal-to-noise ratio                     |           | SNR reported by the TX for telemetry packets.
 RX → TX |

+    See the [Signal Health](https://www.expresslrs.org/info/signal-health/) page for more info on interpreting link stats.

 If you have other questions or concerns, or maybe you need further help that is not covered by this Guide, head over to our Discord Channel or Facebook Group!